jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 Download and extract the Flash tool, after starting choose "Developer Mode", then "ESP32-DownloadTool" and you are in the setup of the flashing tool.
 Connect the ESP32-CAM with the USB-UART connection and identify the COM-Port.

+!!!
+Warning
-:bangbang: **Attention**: if you are re-flashing the code again, it is strongly recommended to erase the flash memory before flashing the firmware.
+    If you are re-flashing the code again, it is strongly recommended to erase the flash memory before flashing the firmware.
 Especially if you used OTA in between, which might cause remaining information on the flash, to still boot from an old image in the OTA-area, which is not erased by a normal flash.

 But your ESP32 in bootloader mode and push start, then it will identify the board and you can configure the bin-configuration according to the following table: